From Ohio History Central

 The first action that the Republican majority took was to enact the First Reconstruction Act in spite of Johnson's veto.
 This act split the South into five districts.
 In each district soldiers of the United States would enforce martial law.
 To gain admittance to the Union, the Congress required Southern states to draft new constitutions guaranteeing African American men the right to vote.
 The constitutions also had to ratify the Fourteenth Amendment, which granted African Americans equal protection under the law.
 In effect, the Congress rejected Johnson's plan for Reconstruction and implemented a much harsher policy toward white Southerners.

-While Congress repudiated Johnson's plan for Reconstruction, Johnson sought to destroy the Congressional plan as well.
-The Congress relied on Secretary of War Stanton to carry out its policies.
+While Congress repudiated Johnson's plan for Reconstruction, Johnson sought to destroy the congressional plan as well.
+Congress relied on Secretary of War Stanton to carry out its policies.
 Johnson decided to defeat Congressional Reconstruction by firing Stanton.
 By doing so, Johnson violated the recently passed Tenure of Office Act.
 This act stated that the president could not fire any officeholder who had received Senate approval before being hired until the Senate approved a successor.
 Johnson violated this act by firing Stanton and replacing him with Ulysses S. Grant.
 The House of Representatives immediately began impeachment proceedings.
 The President was impeached by a vote of 126 in favor of impeachment to forty-seven opposed on February 24, 1868.
 James Ashley, a representative from Toledo, Ohio, introduced the impeachment resolution.
 The Senate then tried the president on the impeachment charges.
 A guilty verdict would have removed Johnson from office.
 Salmon P. Chase, an Ohioan and the Chief Justice of the United States Supreme Court, presided over the trial.
 In a vote of thirty-five to remove the president and nineteen opposed, Johnson remained president.
 The vote fell one vote short of having the necessary two-thirds vote necessary to remove Johnson.

 Johnson remained as president primarily because he privately had agreed to Congressional Reconstruction.
 More moderate Republicans also feared Johnson's successor if the Congress removed the president from office.
 Benjamin Wade, the president pro tem of the Senate, stood next in line for the presidency.
 Wade, an Ohioan, was a Radical Republican.
 Moderate Republicans feared that Wade would trample white rights to secure African Americans equality with whites.
 They also were uncertain on the political and economic agendas that Wade would pursue.
 Johnson's willingness to work with the Congress convinced the Senate to keep Johnson as president.